Airtel Africa (AAF) Q2 2025 earnings summary

 Financial highlights

-Operating free cash flow at $771m, down 22% in reported currency, impacted by currency devaluation.
+Operating free cash flow: $771m, down 22% in reported currency, impacted by currency devaluation.

-EPS before exceptional items was 4.9 cents, down from 7.0 cents last year, due to FX devaluation and higher finance charges.
+EPS before exceptional items: 4.9 cents, down from 7.0 cents YoY, mainly due to FX devaluation and higher finance charges.

 Outlook and guidance

-Focus on margin improvement, cost optimisation, and expanding digital/financial inclusion.
+Focus on margin improvement, cost optimization, and expanding B2B, home broadband, and enterprise segments.

-No further material change in leverage expected from tower lease renewals in the near-to-medium term.
+No further material change in leverage expected from additional tower lease renewals in the near-to-medium term.

 Progressive dividend policy aims for mid- to high single-digit annual growth.